 On November 27, 2019, the Governor approved legislation imposing an excise of 75% on the wholesale price of all electronic nicotine delivery systems and restricting the sale of all flavored tobacco products and flavored tobaccos product enhancers, including flavored vaping products, to licensed smoking bars for on-site consumption.
 The legislation also restricts the sale of vaping products with nicotine content greater than 35 grams per milliliter to retail tobacco stores and licensed smoking bars.
 The restriction on the sale of flavored vaping products became effective immediately.
 Other provisions of the legislation, including the prohibition on flavored tobacco products and flavored tobacco product enhancers, will take effect on June 1, 2020.
-The Department of Revenue estimates the net revenue loss impact of this legislation will be approximately \$1.5 million in fiscal 2020 and projects the net revenue loss impact will be approximately \$94.9 million in fiscal 2021.
-The foregoing estimates and projections were prepared prior to the outbreak of the COVID-19 pandemic and, as of the date of this Information Statement, have not been revised.
-See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS."
+The Department of Revenue estimates the net revenue loss impact of this legislation will be approximately \$1.5 million in fiscal 2020 and \$94.9 million in fiscal 2021.